GenesisFR/DS2TroubleshootingGuide/README.md

 1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
 2. Double-click on your virtual LAN network adapter (ex: ZeroTier).
+3. Click on Properties.
-3. Make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
+4. In the list of items, make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
-4. Double-click on "Internet Protocol Version 4 (TCP IPv4)" (make sure it's checked).
+5. Double-click on "Internet Protocol Version 4 (TCP IPv4)" (make sure it's checked).
-5. Click on Advanced.
+6. Click on Advanced.
-6. Uncheck "Automatic metric" (MTU) and set it to 1.
+7. Uncheck "Automatic metric" (MTU) and set it to 1.

 If it didn't work, revert your changes and try with your main network adapter.